NyanMaths/asbear/README.md

 As I do not support anything else than Linux for now, Windows users are on their own.
 On Linux, you have to build it yourself.
 You will need Qt 6 and SFML 2 to do so.
-Clone the repo, cd inside and `cmake . && make build`.
+Clone the repo, cd inside and `cmake -B build && cd build && make`.
-To launch, `cd build/release && bin/asbear`.
+To launch, `cd release && bin/asbear`.

 ## Roadmap